 This literature review examined the concepts of prehospital care quality and QIs developed for ambulance services.
 The review considered primary and secondary research across all paradigms and utilizing any methods, as well as text and opinion.
 The Joanna Briggs Institute methodology for conducting scoping reviews was employed.
-Separate searches were conducted for each review question, including one addressing the definition of prehospital care quality.
+Separate searches were conducted for review questions, specifically addressing the characteristics of QIs in the context of prehospital care.
 The following databases were searched: PubMed, CINAHL, Embase, Scopus, Cochrane Library, and Web of Science.
-Searches were limited to publications from January 1, 2000, to the search date (April 16, 2017).
+The searches were limited to publications from January 1, 2000, to the search date (April 16, 2017).
 Non-English articles were excluded.
-Nine articles were included in the review.
-These originated mostly from England (n = 3, 33.3%) and the USA (n = 3, 33.3%).
-Only one study specifically aimed at defining prehospital care quality.
-Five articles (55.5%) described attributes specific to prehospital care quality, and four (44.4%) articles considered generic healthcare quality attributes to be applicable to the prehospital context.
+To supplement the above, searches for grey literature were performed, experts in the field of study were consulted, and applicable websites were explored.